 Getting Started

-Dolly’s Partner API follows a standard pattern for web APIs: REST endpoints with JSON payloads transmitted via HTTP.
+Taskrabbit's Delivery API follows a standard pattern for web APIs: REST endpoints with JSON payloads transmitted via HTTP.
 Getting started is as easy as 1-2-3!

-Step 1: Get Access
+Step 1: Get Access to Delivery by Dolly

 To use the API you will need an authentication token.
 To obtain an authentication token, you will need client credentials.